socialmedia-class/socialmedia-class.github.io/syllabus.md

 active_tab: syllabus
 ---

 Subject to change as the term progresses.
-The lectures marked as OLD are used at NASSLLI summer school, which are to be updated and used in CSE 5539.

 <table class="table table-striped">
   <tbody>